-Activity 1: Enhancing Student Success through Tutoring, Counseling and Student Academic Skills Programs
+Activity 1: Enhancing Student Retention Through Tutoring, Counseling and Student Academic Skills Programs

 TU students will have an opportunity to engage in a host of activities as it relates to tutoring (onsite and online), application enrichment of subject-based and/or topic specific course content, critical thinking and concept application, academic skills workshops, one-on-one counseling with academic advising, ADA accommodations and academic success, etc.

 In an effort to ensure comprehensive involvement for student success, quality services, and improvements within support operations and interactions, reporting of efforts and trainings among faculty, staff and students, the following objectives will measure to:

 Over the next five years, the expected outcomes for students utilizing the REACH Center services are measurable increases in:

 Activity 2: Enhancing Academic Instruction through Faculty Development

 Over the next five (5) years, Tuskegee University plans to implement a robust schedule of faculty development with the primary goal of enhancing academic instruction.
 This effort will be accomplished through four broad thrusts or objectives.
 Objective one (1) is to identify outside speakers to educate faculty regarding best practices and new instructional methods.
 Driven by institutional data, objective 2 is to identify strong teaching faculty to offer seminars to other faculty members through a “lunch and learn” series.
 Objective 3 is to offer instruction in order to increase the use of Blackboard Learn, the learning management system at TU, in order to improve student learning and overall retention.
 The final objective, objective 4, is to support opportunities for independent faculty development.
 This is a critical area for new faculty, who can benefit from aggressive professional development, and outstanding faculty, who are at the forefront of developing best practices nationally and are equipped to guide their own continued development.